California

 What Is a CLETS Order?

 If you have heard of a CLETS Order, you might be referring to different types of restraining orders.
-They have this name because they are entered into the CLETS database.
-A CLETS Order can be anything from:
+They have this name because the CLETS database enters them.
+A California Law Enforcement Telecommunications System Order can include anything from:

 • Civil Harassment restraining orders